thesilentdevka/MALLU-MANAGER-V2/README.md

 </h3>

 <p align="center">

-    I DID NOT MAKE THIS BOT THE ORIGINAL REPO IS GIVEN BELOW
-    <a href="https://github.com/TheHamkerCat/WilliamButcherBot"> ORIGINAL REPO </a>
     A Support Group and ready-to-use running instance of this bot can be found on Telegram <br>
     <a href="https://t.me/MALLU-MANAGER-V2"> MALLU-MANAGER-V2 </a> |
     <a href="https://t.me/thesilentninja"> MALLU BOT OWNER (CONTACT FOR SUPPORT) </a>